How to Install Paperless-NGX on a Synology NAS with Docker

 Introduction to Paperless-ngx Document Management

-Running Paperless-NGX in a Docker container on your Synology NAS is a convenient way to set up your own self-hosted document archive.
-Docker simplifies the installation process and keeps Paperless-NGX isolated from the rest of your system for better security and easier maintenance.
+Running Paperless-NGX with Docker on a Synology NAS is an excellent way to manage your documents effectively.
+Docker isolates Paperless-NGX from the rest of your system for improved security and smoother maintenance.

 Glossary: Key Terms and Technologies